top of page

 I grew up in beautiful Marin County with my mother, twin sister, and a houseful of animals.
 My love for the language arts can be traced back to the 8th grade, and has been a guiding force in my personal, academic and professional life.

 I believe writing is more than a craft.
-It’s a way of locating ourselves.
-A second body we can enter—one that helps us feel, organize, and move through the complexity of our lives.
+It’s a way of locating ourselves—a second body we can enter that can help us feel, organize, and move through the complexity of our lives.

-When I write, I’m not just trying to say something well.
-I’m trying to find what’s true—to bring language into alignment with lived experience.
-At its best, writing becomes a kind of fascia: connective tissue that helps hold together the scattered, seemingly contradictory, and often hidden parts of who we are.
+When I write, I’m not just trying to braid a pretty sentence and wear it as a crown or say something "well."
+I’m trying to find out what’s true—to bring language into alignment with lived experience, and into harmony with the stories my body is telling.
+At its best, writing for me becomes a kind of fascia of its own: a connective tissue that can help sensitize me to, and hold together, the interconnected parts of who I am.

-This belief shapes everything I offer—especially The Writing Room, my weekly online gathering for writers seeking both refuge and momentum.
-Together, we read contemporary work, respond through generative prompts, and practice showing up on the page without performance or self-abandonment.
-It’s a space for attention, honesty, and shared witnessing—for becoming people who notice, feel, and tell.
+This belief shapes everything I offer—especially The Writing Room, my weekly embodied-writing gathering for humans of all kinds.
+Together, we read contemporary prose and poems, respond through generative prompts, and practice showing up on the page without performance or self-abandonment.
+It’s a space for embodied attention, honesty, and shared witnessing—for becoming people who notice, feel, and tell.

 Alongside this work, I’ve spent the past five years teaching and coaching writers across disciplines.
 I hold a BA in literature and poetry translation from Hampshire College and an MA in English Literature from Mills College, where I studied writers like Virginia Woolf.
 I work with high school and college students, as well as adult writers, offering support in both analytical and creative writing.